Verification and Monitoring (VM)

 - UNSCR 1540

 The NIM Programme also provides cost-free assistance to interested States for adherence to and implementation of certain CBRN treaties and related legal instruments.
 This includes universality workshops, reviewing and commenting on existing draft legislation or providing assistance in the drafting of new legislation during workshops in capitals.
-For more information, please click here or contact Angela Woodward.
+For more information, please click here or contact Scott Spence.